 - Supplier ethical policy and code of conduct

 - Slavery and Human trafficking

 - Health and Safety

 - Gender and Diversity

 - Provide internal staff training on the Policy and the requirements

 This Policy Statement is made in pursuant to Section 54 (1) of the Modern Slavery Act 2015.
-It sets our the approach to be taken to ensure that action is taken timely to eliminate malpractices associated with Slavery and Human trafficking within our Business.
+It sets our the approach to be taken to ensure that corrective action is implemented to eliminate malpractices associated with Slavery and Human trafficking within our Business.